 Follow the guidance below to fix some common issues you might encounter when working with the dashboards in Data Hub.

-In many cases, the mismatch comes from an overly specific filter rather than a data issue.
+In many cases, the mismatch comes from an overly specific filter rather than incorrect data.

 Data is missing from a dashboard

-If you expect to see something but it is not there, work through these steps.
+If you expect to see a record but it isn't there, work through the following.

 Step 1: Confirm the item exists

 Ensure the item actually exists in the system.
-A dashboard cannot show data that does not exist.
+A dashboard cannot show data that doesn't exist.
 For example, to investigate missing data for the following items, check the respective page on the Admin Portal:

 If the item is missing at this level, it was probably deleted.
 You have found the reason for the missing data.